Health Care in Wilkes County, NC

-As a subsidiary of Wilkes Regional Medical Center, West Park Medical Plaza is headquartered in a former shopping center and features a variety of healthcare services.
-WRMC’s lauded home care and hospice program that employs more than 200 nurses and health professionals is housed in the plaza, and so is Valley Radiology Associates that offers a wide range of diagnostics.
-Also on site is WRMC’s Wound Healing Center that opened at West Park in 2013.
+A subsidiary of Wilkes Regional Medical Center, West Park Medical Plaza, headquartered in a former shopping center, features a variety of health-care services.
+WRMC’s lauded home care and hospice program that employs more than 200 nurses and health professionals is housed in the plaza, and so is Valley Radiology Associates, which offers a wide range of diagnostics.
+Also on-site is WRMC’s Wound Healing Center, which opened at West Park in 2013.

 Hugh Chatham Family Medicine

 Serving patients in Wilkes County as well as northwestern North Carolina and southwestern Virginia is Hugh Chatham Memorial Hospital in Elkin, which has also opened four Hugh Chatham Family Medicine clinics to provide further convenient care to residents.
-The clinics are in Boomer, Elkin, Hays and Jonesville, and services include family medicine, minor procedures, physicals and same-day sick visits.
+The clinics in Boomer, Elkin, Hays and Jonesville offer services that include family medicine, minor procedures, physicals and same-day sick visits.

 Eat Smart, Move More, Weigh Less